 ProPlate® has a library of solutions for a wide range of parts and industries.
 We are always pleased to take on new challenging projects and expand our Rhodium Plating Services.

-With Rhodium being inert against corrosion and most aggressive chemicals, other applications include sliding electrical contacts to protect them from galling or sliding contact wear and high voltage/high amperage electrical contacts where there is a potential for oxide formations on the contact surface.
+Rhodium’s inertness against corrosion and aggressive chemicals makes it ideal for applications like protecting sliding electrical contacts from wear and galling.
+It is also useful in high voltage/high amperage electrical contacts to prevent oxide formations on the contact surface.
 Rhodium has a much whiter appearance than Palladium and Platinum.

 For your Rhodium Plating requirements, ProPlate® has capabilities for Rhodium electroplating both small and large parts in various sized barrels and racks, along with custom and prototype metal finishing.

 ProPlate® collaborates with value driven medical device companies around the world to provide innovative engineered metallization solutions and to improve people’s lives.